 OCWEN FINANCIAL CORPORATION AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) DECEMBER 31, 1995, 1994 AND 1993 (DOLLARS IN THOUSANDS EXCEPT SHARE DATA) of making the distribution.
-In addition, the indenture governing the Bank's Debentures limits the declaration or payment of dividends and the purchase or redemption of the Bank's common or preferred stock in the aggregate to the sum of 50% of the Bank's consolidated net income and 100% of all capital contributions and proceeds from the issuance or sale of common stock, since the date the Debentures were issued.
+In addition, the indenture governing the Bank's Debentures limits the declaration or payment of dividends and the purchase or redemption of the Bank's common or preferred stock in the aggregate to the sum of 50% of the Bank's consolidated net income and 100% of all capital contributions and proceeds from the issuance or sale of common stock, since the date the Debentures were issued date the Debentures were issued.